Accomplishments

 The Alliance for Water Justice in Palestine (formerly the Boston Alliance for Water Justice) was organized in the fall of 2013 in response to the launch of the “Massachusetts-Israel Innovation Partnership” based at the Mass Clean Energy Center (MassCEC).
 Then-governor of Massachusetts Deval Patrick had led a delegation to Israel that met with the former head of Israel’s state-owned national water company, Mekorot, which exploits Palestinian water resources.
 According to the Boston Globe, the former head was “focused on one problem: launching Israel’s water technology industry onto the global stage.
 Massachusetts, he believes, can provide the platform.”
 Our immediate goal was to prevent Massachusetts from providing that platform.

+In October 2015 the Water Partnership with Israel was placed “on hold” for the foreseeable future.
 This welcome news was tempered by the possibility that the Partnership could be revived: In late 2015 the Jewish Community Relations Council (JCRC) organized a junket to Israel for a quarter of the Massachusetts Senate.
 Some senators expressed interest in knowing more about Israel’s water technology, and all appeared indifferent to the way the trip could be seen as an endorsement of Israel’s increasingly draconian violations of international law and Palestinian human rights.

 After a November 23, 2015, press conference at the State House we presented the senators with “Ten Reasons” not to go on the JCRCR trip along with a petition signed by 1,200 Massachusetts residents.
 We continue to try to educate our representatives about the realities of Palestinian life.
+Our campaign to end the MA-Israel Water Partnership was both important and successful.

 Working in Coalition

-• JAG and Anti-BDS Legislation
+• Anti-BDS Legislation

 The Alliance works with other Palestine solidarity, human rights, and free-speech organizations in the Boston area and regionally.
-Along with Massachusetts Peace Action, Jewish Voice for Peace/Boston, and Unitarian Universalists for Justice in the Middle East, the Alliance is an original member of the Joint Advocacy Group (JAG), which was formed in June 2016 to coordinate efforts to block passage of anti-BDS legislation in Massachusetts.
+Along with Massachusetts Peace Action, Jewish Voice for Peace/Boston, and Unitarian Universalists for Justice in the Middle East, the Alliance is an original member of the Joint Advocacy Group (JAG), which was formed in June 2016 to coordinate efforts to block passage of anti-BDS (boycott, divestment, and sanctions) legislation in Massachusetts.

-Starting in late 2016, JAG assembled a “Freedom to Boycott” Coalition to oppose such legislation.
+In late 2016, JAG assembled a “Freedom to Boycott” Coalition to oppose such legislation.
 Throughout 2017 we mounted a vigorous campaign against a deceptively named “Act to Prohibit Discrimination in State Contracts.”
 We set up some 35 meetings to speak with individual legislators in key committees to inform them of the true intention of the bill that was in violation of the First Amendment.
 Over 100 organizations around the Commonwealth endorsed JAG’s “Freedom to Boycott” letter, which we hand-delivered to each legislator’s office.
-We also testified at a major hearing on the bill that was held in July 2017.
+We testified at a major hearing on the bill that was held in July 2017.

 In February 2018, our organizing and advocacy bore fruit.
 The bill was effectively killed in committee when it was sent to study.
 In a guidebook that we made available to groups organizing against similar legislation in other states we outlined the steps involved in winning the Massachusetts battle.
+The following year there was another attempt to pass similar legislation, which we again successfully countered with visits to legislators and spirited testimony in a November 2019 public hearing.
+We continue to be vigilant on this issue.

 In addition to its state legislative focus, the Alliance through JAG educates and pushes our federal congressional delegation to take the lead in making Israel accountable for its actions against Palestinians in the West Bank, Gaza Strip, and Israel.
 We have urged them to sign on to "Dear Colleague" letters and the McCollum Bill(s) in all of its iterations, among other efforts.